phelipeavila/verademo-python/docs/flaws/CWE-78.md

 # Mitigate
-* Validate both ping and fortune functions
+* Validate both ping and fortune functions (for validation for input)

 # Remediate
 * Create validation for host and use a whitelist for fortune files.